gildasmorvan/similar2logo/README.md

 Dir["/Users/morvan/Logiciels/similar2logo/similar2logo-distribution/target/similar2logo-distribution-0.9-SNAPSHOT-bin/lib/*.jar"].each { |jar| require jar }
 ```

 To import needed Java classes, you must use the `java_import` statement.
-E.g., to import `LogoSimulationModel`, add the followinf line to your script
+E.g., to import `LogoSimulationModel`, add the following line to your script or class

 ```
 java_import 'fr.lgi2a.similar2logo.kernel.initializations.LogoSimulationModel'